MahShaaban/project-sync/README.md

 # Project Sync Tool

 An rsync-based file synchronization script designed to work both in a cluster arrays and as a standalone tool.
-The script processes CSV-defined sync jobs with configurable sync operations.
+The script processes sync jobs defined in CSV or JSON format with configurable sync operations.

 ## Overview

 The `psync` command provides a unified interface for file synchronization operations.
-It uses `psync.sh` as the core processing engine and reads job definitions from CSV files.
+It uses `psync.sh` as the core processing engine and reads job definitions from CSV or JSON files with automatic format detection.

 ## Features

 - **Dual Mode Operation**: Works in SLURM array jobs or standalone mode
-- **CSV-Driven Configuration**: Job definitions stored in easy-to-edit CSV format
+- **Multiple Input Formats**: Supports both CSV and JSON file formats with automatic detection
-- **Multi-line Processing**: Process all CSV lines automatically or selectively
+- **Multi-line Processing**: Process all entries automatically or selectively
 - **Multiple Sync Options**: Support for dry-run, copy, move, archive, permit, and skip operations

 ## Processing Modes